codewitch-honey-crisis/uix/docs/controls.md

 main_screen.register_control(my_image);
 ```

 Images can load slowly due to the transfer window not being able to contain the entire image, plus requiring decompression from the beginning each time it renders a portion of the image.
-Use images with care.
-In the future there will be image caching to mitigate some of this at the cost of more memory.
+To mitigate this, image caching occurs if there is available memory.
+You can use a custom allocator in the constructor if your platform has an alternative call for using PSRAM, for example.
+The memory required is the size of the image as an uncompressed bitmap at the same pixel format as the screen.

 <a name="2.4"></a>